 The teams and equipment cleared the course and the cars were ready to take their warmup lap.

 Unlike last year, all 22 cars came back around and lined back up on the grid.

 However, when they came around for lap 2, the field had been greatly reduced due to wrecks

 beginning at the first turn.
 I couldn't see them, but here are few photos I've found of the wrecks.

 Nick Heidfeld barrel-rolled through the gravel trap flipping 3 or 4 times!

 The Ferraris streaked off to a big lead.
 Soon, only 12 cars were

 By the end there were only 9.
-I found it a pretty boring race as I melted
+I found it a pretty boring race as I

-which is horrible for him.
+running in 5th, which is horrible for him.
 This race was the first

 of the year where he didn't finish 1st or 2nd.
 I'm always happy to

 see Jacques Villeneuve doing well, and he was looking to finish

 trouble and dropped out of the race.